thisiskennyb/boulder_comp/backend/README.md

     - [ ] Create Access Key, Do not share with anyone
     - [ ] Store Generated Access Key credentials somewhere securely, again do not share

-Python Libraries to update

-** Note installing from the requirements.txt will ensure you have boto3 **

-Navigate to your boulder_comp/backend, and ensure your venv is activated and up to date with the current policies For more information on your python virtual environment, click [here](#python-venv)
+- [ ] Configuration for django:
+    - [ ] Install the boto 3 library, Note this will be included in the requirements.txt
+    - [ ] Update Django to use your s3 bucket (the following can be stored and exported from `.env` as environmental variables)
+        - [ ] Provide Access Key in `settings.py`
+        - [ ] Provide Secret Key in `settings.py`
+        - [ ] Provide Bucket Name in `settings.py`

 If you want to know more about the boto3 library, click [here](https://django-storages.readthedocs.io/en/latest/backends/amazon-S3.html)
-- Configuration for django:
-    - [ ] Install the boto 3 library, Note this will be included in the requirements.txt
-    - [ ] Update Django to use your s3 bucket
-        - [ ] Provide Access Key in settings, these are sensitive, best not to hard code exposed to github or other version control
-        - [ ] Provide Secret Key in settings, these are sensitive, best not to hard code exposed to github or other version control
-        - [ ] Provide Bucket Name in settings, these are sensitive, best not to hard code exposed to github or other version control

-At this point you should be able to run your code locally, but be sure not to leave hardcoded information

 For help with `setting up a script` or `handling environment variables` click [here](#make-env)